 In an unvented system, there is no cold-water tank – instead, a sealed hot water cylinder is fed directly by the cold water mains at mains pressure.
 An unvented cylinder is kept under this pressure from the incoming main water supply.
-An unvented system, which is fed directly from the mains into the cylinder, provides large amounts of mains pressure, direct hot water to multiple bathrooms with showers or baths which is ideal for larger properties.
+An unvented system, which is fed directly from the mains into the cylinder, provides large amounts of mains pressure and direct hot water to multiple bathrooms with showers or baths, which is ideal for larger properties.
 The size or litre capacity of the hot water cylinder you need is dependent on both water demand and the size of your property; for homes with multiple bathroom facilities, a larger cylinder would be most suited.

 Need Technical Data?

 Looking To Buy An An Indirect Hot Water Cylinder?

 How are hot water cylinders heated?

 There there are 2 main ways of heating hot water cylinders.

 Direct – Usually, immersion heaters are within the boiler itself.
 These can be powered by Solar PV, or

 Indirect – which is heated by an outside source through a coil.
 This can be an electric boiler, gas boiler, heat pump, solar thermal, biomass boiler etc